Make a Difference as a Physician Assistant

 UW-Platteville is committed to training knowledgeable, skilled, professional, and compassionate physician assistants to meet the healthcare needs of Wisconsin and beyond through distinction in education, research, patient care, and service, while significantly contributing to and advancing the physician assistant profession.

-The UW-Madison Physician Assistant program has a strong commitment and long history of success recruiting students from rural, urban, and underserved communities and training them for primary care or specialty practice in those communities.
-We are pleased to partner with one of the state’s top physician assistant schools in UW-Madison to provide enhanced opportunities for our students at UW-Platteville.
+The UW-Madison Physician Assistant Program has a strong legacy of recruiting students from rural, urban, and underserved communities, preparing them for primary care or specialty practice in those areas.
+We are proud to partner with one of the state’s leading physician assistant programs at UW-Madison to provide exceptional opportunities for our students at UW-Platteville.

 Program structure